amazon-archives/amazon-cognito-identity-js/README.md

         }
     });
 ```
+*note that you can not replace the login key with a variable because it will be interpreted literally. if you want to use a variable, the resolution to [issue 17](https://github.com/aws/amazon-cognito-identity-js/issues/162) has a working example*

 **Use case 18.** List all remembered devices for an authenticated user.
 In this case, we need to pass a limit on the number of devices retrieved at a time and a pagination token is returned to make subsequent calls.
 The pagination token can be subsequently passed.
 When making the first call, the pagination token should be null.